countable-web/open-source-corporation/peopleops/recruiting/FIT.md

 ## Factors

-  * You're willing to push yourself and your team mates to reach the top of your field, and make an impact.
+  * You're willing to push yourself and your team mates to reach the top of your field and make an impact.
   * You want to work closely with customers, understand them, make their pains highly visible to the team in feedback loops, ans solve them.
   * Be part of our mission to make creation on the web easier and better.
   * If you're a developer, you like Python, Javascript and Postgres.